HymanZHAN/xzhan.me/content/english/posts/configuring-wsl-2.md

 ## VS Code

 Microsoft really provides great tooling for your development workflow on WSL.
-No surprice, my editor of choice is VS Code.
+No surprise, my editor of choice is VS Code.
 For remote development using WSL, check out [this guide](https://code.visualstudio.com/docs/remote/wsl#_wsl-specific-settings) if you haven't.
 Not everything applies to WSL 2 just yet but it's still a nice guide.
 What we need most is the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension.
 With it installed, we can now go to any working directory, type `code .`, open up VS Code and start working.
 Install the extensions you need and enjoy the Linux dev workflow on Windows!

 ## Summary

-In this post I discussed how to set up WSL 2 for web development (Django and Vue in my case).
+In this post, I discussed how to set up WSL 2 for web development (Django and Vue in my case).
 Aspects covered include setting up zsh without the dependency on oh-my-zsh, installing Python and Node, and setting up the database for web development.

 Finally, a big THANK YOU to the awesome folks behind the WSL project! :sparkling_heart: Thanks for making this possible and I really look forward to the first official release!